eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
 But you can edit install.bat to change 7-Zip's location currently.
 I may update script to detect 7-Zip's install location by reading registry.

 # What does this script do?
-This script compresses all unpacked assets that present on "products" folder to temporary directory set by script, copies HyperDrive installer engine from installation media with unpacked assets and script file and exclude.txt excluded via exclude.txt and invokes Set-up.exe on temporary directory set by script to install repacked product.
+This script compresses all unpacked assets that present on "products" folder to temporary directory set by script, copies HyperDrive installer engine from installation media with unpacked assets excluded via exclude.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

 # Limitations
 - *.pima archives under "packages" directory (for Creative Cloud itself) cannot be unpacked and repacked because Creative Cloud installer throws error 4.
 I think HyperDrive install engine doesn't enforces signatures to be valid on "products" directory, but enforces signatures to be valid on "packages" directory.